 Single sign-on means that if a person is already logged in to a Shibboleth-enabled service, such as their university Google email, they won't have to log in again when they access another Shibboleth-enabled service.
 For members of the U-M community, this process looks similar to logging in through U-M Weblogin.
 To learn more about how it works, see Logging in to Shibboleth-Enabled Services and Websites.

 Shibboleth consists of two parts: an Identity Provider (IdP), and a Service Provider (SP).

 - Identity Provider

 - The IdP verifies a person's login credentials when they log in using Shibboleth.
 If the credentials are valid, the IdP releases information about the person (called attributes) to the SP.

 - The Identity and Access Management team, part of ITS, provides an IdP for the University of Michigan that uses authoritative identity information from the MCommunity Directory.

 - The Shibboleth IdP supports both SAML and OIDC Service Providers.

 - The SP uses the attributes provided by the IdP to determine whether or not the person is authorized to access the service.

 - Each SP is managed by U-M IT staff or the vendor providing the service.
 For example, the SP for U-M Google mail is managed by ITS and Google.

-Shibboleth uses either Security Assertion Markup Language (SAML) or OpenID Connect (OIDC), two industry standard protocols, to share the attributes (SAML) or claims (OIDC).
-This makes it easy to set up with vendor-provided software and services.
+Shibboleth at U-M can be set up to use either Security Assertion Markup Language (SAML) or OpenID Connect (OIDC), two industry standard protocols, to share the attributes (SAML) or claims (OIDC).
+This allows it to work with a wide variety of vendor-provided software and services.
 See Shibboleth Protocol Options for an explanation of differences in the protocol choices.